Percy Benson

-H. Percy Benson was an American football player and coach.
+Henry Percy Benson (13 January 1874 – 14 March 1949) was an American football player and coach.
 He played college football as a quarterback at the University of California, Berkeley from 1892 to 1894.
 He served as the head football coach at the University of Oregon in Eugene, Oregon during 1895, compiling a record of 4–0.
 Benson also coached the Butte Athletic Club of Butte, Montana in 1897.